Jammicus/Miscellaneous/Book_Summaries/TheCleanCoder.md

 * Test individual units of the program
 * Written by programmers for programmers
-* SHould have around 90% coverage of a feature
+* Should have around 90% coverage of a feature

 ### Component tests

-* Writen against the programs component
+* Written against the programs component
 * Tests wrap a component, then pass input data into the component and gathers output data from it
 * Tests that the out matches the input correctly
 * These are written by QA and business as assistance to development